 Written Entrance Exam

-During the exam, applicants will complete the “Ergometrics FrontLine” video based testing for law enforcement, a personal history questionnaire, and personal inventory questionnaire geared toward law enforcement personnel.
+During the exam, applicants will complete the National Police Select Test, a personal history questionnaire, and personal inventory questionnaire geared toward law enforcement personnel.

 An oral interview with representatives from the police department will allow for an opportunity for personal contact with the applicant.
 The interview allows the police representatives to evaluate the applicant’s communication skills and judgment.

-Qualified candidates are investigated as to their character and reputation.
-The candidate’s present and previous employers will be contacted for information regarding the candidate’s work history.
-The background investigation also includes a thorough check into the candidate’s police and driving records.
-If the candidate successfully passes the background investigation, he or she is placed on the candidate eligibility list.
-Candidates remain on the candidate eligibility list for a period of two years.
+Qualified applicants are investigated as to their character and reputation.
+The applicants present and previous employers will be contacted for information regarding the applicants work history.
+The background investigation also includes a thorough check into the applicants police and driving records.
+If the applicant successfully passes the background investigation, he or she is placed on an eligibility list for a period of two years.

 Conditional Offer of Employment

-Those candidates selected by the chief of police for hire will receive a conditional offer of employment.
-The candidate must then successfully complete a polygraph examination, psychological examination, a medical examination, and a national fingerprint search.
+Those applicants selected by the chief of police for hire to receive a conditional offer of employment must successfully complete a physical fitness assessment, polygraph examination, psychological examination, a medical examination, and a national fingerprint search.